 Local workers - Method of travel to work - Education and Training

-Within Coffs Harbour City, there is a lower proportion of local Education and Training workers using public transport to get to work than New South Wales.
+Within Coffs Harbour City, there is a lower proportion of local Education and Training workers using public transport to get to work than the New South Wales workforce.

 This data reveals the main modes of transport used by local workers in a particular industry to get to work.
 Workforce transport data for Coffs Harbour City is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.